yslati/whatsapp-everyone-tagger/README.md

 2. Open a group chat where you want to tag everyone
 3. Look for the **"@everyone"** button that appears above the message input area
 4. Click the button and wait for all members to be tagged
+5. **New in v2.1**: The tagging will automatically stop if you switch conversations or click away
+6. **New in v2.1**: Click the button again during tagging to stop, or press Escape to cancel
-5. Add your message and send!
+7. Add your message and send!

 ### Method 2: Extension Popup